thebuilder/react-intersection-observer/README.md

         }}
       >
         <p>
+          {
-          {'Make sure that the Observer controls the height, so it does not change change when element is added.'}
+            'Make sure that the Observer controls the height, so it does not change change when element is added.'
+          }
         </p>
       </div>
     )}